 This post may contain affiliate links.
 Please read my disclosure.

-An easy-to-make Vegan Macaroni Salad with just 4 ingredients plus salt and pepper to taste…a perfect side for your favorite summer fare including veggie burgers, tofu kebabs, grilled portobello sandwiches and more.
+An easy-to-make Vegan Macaroni Salad with just 4 ingredients plus salt and pepper to taste!
+This gluten-free pasta salad is a perfect side for your favorite vegan summer fare including veggie burgers, tofu kebabs, grilled portobello sandwiches and more.

 Is it grilling season where you live?